François Joseph Westermann: War in the Vendée

 Some historians believe this letter never existed.
 The rebellion was still going on, and there were several thousand living Vendéan prisoners being held by Westermann's forces when the letter was supposedly written.
 The killing of civilians would also have been an explicit violation of the Convention's orders to Westermann.

-After his victory he was summoned to Paris, where, as a friend and partisan of Georges Danton, he was proscribed with the Dantonist party and guillotined.
+After his victory, in January 1794 Westermann was summoned to Paris, where, as a friend and partisan of Danton, he was proscribed and sentenced to death by the Revolutionary Tribunal.
+He was guillotined along with the Dantonist party on 5 April 1794.

 He is depicted by Jacques Villeret in the 1983 film Danton and by Eduard von Winterstein in the 1921 movie of the same name.